-1. A presentation of each proposition (no more than 20 minutes duration);

-2. An examination of the candidate on the merits of the proposition, including but not limited to the aspects listed in the written proposition; and

-3. An examination of any subject matter judged by committee members to be relevant to the student's ability to carry out the proposed research.
+- 1. A presentation of each proposition (no more than 20 minutes duration); - 2.
+An examination of the candidate on the merits of the proposition, including but not limited to the aspects listed in the written proposition; and - 3.
+An examination of any subject matter judged by committee members to be relevant to the student's ability to carry out the proposed research.

 The entire examination is typically 2.5 hours to 3.5 hours long.
-No part of examination is public.
+Even though the qualifying examination is open for EPS faculty to attend, regardless of whether they are on the committee, no part of the examination is public.